 -Schedule a coffee shop date with a friend (or yourself!) at a coffee shop overlooking the Hooch!

 -Fall in love with the season by exploring these Outdoor Music Venues outside of the city.

 -Explore the Beltline with friends and be sure to look for the Tiny Doors while you are out!

 -Drive north of the city for an afternoon on a farm – only this farm is for wine and music lovers.
-Sip and exhale at Painted Horse Winery in Milton.
+Sip and exhale at Painted Horse Winery, with locations now in Milton and Alpharetta.
 Bring a picnic blanket and charcuterie for a simple date night meal.

 –Trick or Drink is a fan-favorite event at the Avalon.
 Come dressed up (or keep it casual… no pressure!), enjoy the band, and sip on specialty cocktails.
 Plenty of “boos” to go around!

 -Enjoy a local fall beer!
 Bring some friends and cheers to football season in the south with a cold pint at Atlanta Mom’s favorite Atlanta Area Breweries.

 -Load up the car and road trip it to Pigeon Forge for a family trip the kids won’t forget.
 Spend a day (or two) at Dollywood and then take a leisurely drive home through the Great Smoky Mountain National Park (the most visited National Park in the US!).

 -Take a hike!
 And make it a hike up to the top of Georgia’s highest mountain, Brasstown Bald.

 -Visit one of Georgia’s 54 state parks!
 Atlanta Mom has made it easy for you to keep locate and keep track of parks visited with this awesome state park printable.